verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/fasm.rst

         <meta name="fasm_features">ZRST</meta>
     </metadata>

-The other place that "fasm_features" is used heavily is one <edge> tags in the routing graph.
-If an edge is used in the find routed design, "genfasm" will emit features attached to the edge.
+The other place that "fasm_features" is used heavily is on <edge> tags in the routing graph.
+If an edge is used in the final routed design, "genfasm" will emit features attached to the edge.
 Example:

 .. code-block:: xml